alangrainger/obsidian-air-quotes/README.md

 **Air Quotes** for Obsidian is a method for near-instant inserting of direct quotes from a source text.

-Here's a demo from the book I'm currently reading.
+Here's a demo from the book I'm currently reading:

 I've found a great quote which I want to insert.
 I start typing the first few words of the quote, and it instantly finds it in the book.
-I use the arrow keys to increase/decrease the size of the quote, and then hit Enter to insert it into my note:
+I use the arrow keys to increase/decrease the size of the quote, and then hit Enter to insert it into my note.

 ![](img/demo.gif)